TomHughesSAXTech/SAXTech-MegaMind-SAX-Site/n8n-ai-node-config.md

    - The file content between ━━━ markers
    - The instruction to acknowledge the content

-## The key field is: `MESSAGE_WITH_ATTACHMENTS`
+## The key field is: `chatInput`
-This is what the AI should read to see both the user's message and the file content.
+This is automatically set by the document processor and contains both the user's message and file content.

+## NO CONFIGURATION NEEDED!
+The document processor outputs the correct field name that the AI Agent expects.